+- above grade level,

-- at grade level, or - below grade level.
+- at grade level, or

+- below grade level.

 Performance levels are determined by various indicators that will include, but are not limited to, multiple measures using appropriate grade-level assessments as well as teacher judgment.

 1. Required Program of Study - Grades 6-8